Agora-wireless/Agora/README.md

   * The timestamps will be saved in data/timeresult.txt after Agora finishes processing.
 We can then use a [MATLAB script](matlab/parsedata_ul.m) to process the timestamp trace.
   * We also provide MATLAB scripts for [uplink](matlab/parse_multi_file_ul) and [downlink](matlab/parse_multi_file_dl) that are able to process multiple timestamp files and generate figures reported in our [paper](#documentation).

-## Agora with real RRU and UEs
+## Agora with real RRU

 Currently Agora suports a 64-antenna
 Faros base station as RRU and Iris UE devices.
 Both are commercially available from [Skylark Wireless](https://skylarkwireless.com) and are used in the [POWER-RENEW PAWR testbed](https://powderwireless.net/).
 Both Faros and Iris have their roots in the [Argos massive MIMO base station](https://www.yecl.org/argos/), especially [ArgosV3](https://www.yecl.org/argos/pubs/Shepard-MobiCom17-Demo.pdf).
 Agora also supports USRP-based RRU and UEs.

+### Building and running with real RRU
 We use command line variables of cmake to switch between emulated RRU and real RRU.
 We use `-DUSE_AGROS` for Faros RRU and Iris UEs, and `-DUSE_UHD` for USRP-based RRU and UEs.

-Below we describe how to get it to work with Faros RRU and Iris UEs.
+Currently, Agora only supports uplink with real RRU and UEs.
+We recommend using one server for controlling the RRU and running Agora, and another server for controlling the UEs and running the UE code.

-### Running the uplink demo
+Below we describe how to get the uplink demo work.

- * Run the UE code on a machine connected to the Iris UEs
+ * Rebuild the code on both servers for RRU side the UE side.
-   * Rebuild the code
-     * Pass `-DUSE_ARGOS=on -DUSE_UHD=off` to cmake
+    * For Faros RRU and Iris UEs, pass `-DUSE_ARGOS=on -DUSE_UHD=off` to cmake
     * For USRP-based RRU and UEs, pass `-DUSE_ARGOS=off -DUSE_UHD=on` to cmake
+    * Run `make -j` to recompile the code.
+ * Run the UE code on the server connected to the Iris UEs
    * Modify `data/user-iris-serials.txt` by adding serials of two client Irises from your setup.
    * Run `./build/data_generator --conf_file data/ue-ul-hw.json` to generate required data files.
    * Run `./build/user data/ue-ul-hw.json`.

- * Run Agora on the server
+ * Run Agora on the server connected to the Faros RRU
    * scp over the generated file `data/orig_data_512_ant2.bin` from the client machine to the server's `data` directory.
    * Rebuild the code
      * Set `kPrintPhyStats = true` in `src/common/Symbols.hpp`, if you wish to see uplink BER results.
-     * Pass `-DUSE_ARGOS=on` to cmake
+     * Run `make -j` to recompile the code.
    * Modify `data/bs-iris-serials.txt` and `data/bs-hub-serial.txt` by adding
      serials of your RRU Irises and hub, respectively.
    * Run `./build/agora data/bs-ul-hw.json`.